Polish People's Republic: Foreign relations

-During its existence, the Polish People's Republic maintained relations not only with the Soviet Union, but several communist states around the world.
+In foreign relations, the Polish People's Republic had a particularly close relationship with the Soviet Union and was within Moscow's circle of influence.
+However, during its existence, the Polish People's Republic maintained close relations not only with the Soviet Union, but other communist states in the Eastern Bloc.
 It also had friendly relations with the United States, United Kingdom, France, and the Western Bloc as well as the People's Republic of China.
 At the height of the Cold War, Poland attempted to remain neutral to the conflict between the Soviets and the Americans.
 In particular, Edward Gierek sought to establish Poland as a mediator between the two powers in the 1970s.
 Both the U.S. presidents and the Soviet general secretaries or leaders visited communist Poland.

+Poland was hostile to the Republic of China, which had retreated to Taiwan following the Communist victory in the Chinese Civil War and was viewed as an illegitimate state by Poland's government.
+The seizure of the cargo ships Praca and Prezydent Gottwald in 1953 and 1954, respectively, particularly inflamed tensions between the two countries.

-Under pressure from the USSR, Poland participated in the invasion of Czechoslovakia in 1968.
+Under pressure from the Soviet Union, Poland participated in the invasion of Czechoslovakia in 1968.

-Poland's relations with Israel were on a fair level following the aftermath of the Holocaust.
-In 1947, the PRL voted in favour of the United Nations Partition Plan for Palestine, which led to Israel's recognition by the PRL on 19 May 1948.
-However, by the Six-Day War, it severed diplomatic relations with Israel in June 1967 and supported the Palestine Liberation Organization which recognized the State of Palestine on 14 December 1988.
-In 1989, PRL restored relations with Israel.
+The Polish People's Republic's relations with Israel were on a fair level in the aftermath of the Holocaust.
+In 1947, Poland voted in favour of the United Nations Partition Plan for Palestine, which led to Israel's recognition by Poland on 19 May 1948.
+However, by the Six-Day War, it severed diplomatic relations with Israel in June 1967 and supported the Palestine Liberation Organization (PLO) which recognized the State of Palestine on 14 December 1988.
+In 1968, Poland became the first communist country except China to sell weapons to the PLO.
+In 1989, Poland restored relations with Israel.

-The PRL participated as a member of the UN, the World Trade Organization, the Warsaw Pact, Comecon, International Energy Agency, Council of Europe, Organization for Security and Co-operation in Europe, International Atomic Energy Agency, and Interkosmos.
+The Polish People's Republic participated as a member of the United Nations (as a founding member), the General Agreement on Tariffs and Trade, the Warsaw Pact, Comecon, the International Energy Agency, the Council of Europe, the Organization for Security and Co-operation in Europe, the International Atomic Energy Agency and Interkosmos.